-- Load a new software image and boot image onto an FTP or TFTP server on your network. - Transfer the new images to your switch. - Specify the new software image as the one which will be loaded into switch memory the next time a switch reset occurs. - · Reset the switch.
+- Load a new software image and boot image onto an SFTP, FTP or TFTP server on your network. - Transfer the new images to your switch. - Specify the new software image as the one which will be loaded into switch memory the next time a switch reset occurs. - Reset the switch.

-For instructions on the typical upgrade process using the CLI, ISCLI, or BBI, see "Loading New Software to Your Switch" on page 8.
+For instructions on the typical upgrade process, see "Loading New Software to Your Switch" on page 8.